Things to do with a broken stick: EXACT CALCULATIONS

+Let us observe that, it is still the same probability (and idea of proof) for the existence of an acute triangle with angles (in radians) of $\frac{\alpha\pi}{\sqrt{3}}$, $\frac{\beta\pi}{\sqrt{3}}$, and $\frac{\gamma\pi}{\sqrt{3}}$.
+As a result we find that {\it ``There are three times as many obtuse-angled triangles as there are acute-angled ones"} as Richard Guy found in \cite{guy}.
+In what will follow we will look at this ratio, between the probability of obtaining an obtuse triangle versus an isosceles one, from different constructions.
+We will see that this ratio may take unexpected values (far away from 3) depending upon the construction used.

+Other authors, see \cite{guy}, \cite{i}, and \cite{lw}, have looked into similar questions, but our technique is nevertheless the first that goes through a significant number of such problems and provides a common approach for their solutions.
+In \cite{lw}, for instance, it is shown that the probability that an acute triangle of sides $\alpha$, $\beta$ and $\gamma$ exists is $2(-\ln(1/2)-1+\text{arccosh}\left(3\frac{\sqrt{2}}{4}\right))$.
+We do the calculations for this problem in the next section for completeness, our method being quite shorter than the one used in \cite{lw} and, also because our answer, although the same, turns out to be $3\ln 2-2 \approx 0.079441$.

-There is a handful of natural questions along the lines specified in our Introduction in which the probabilities involved turn out to have interesting expressions in terms of known constants and the usual polynomial or transcendental elementary functions.
+There are a few natural questions along the lines specified in the Introduction in which the probabilities involved turn out to have interesting expressions in terms of known constants and these are going to be included in the next four subsections.